-When we say our recipes work, it’s because they have been tested by real home cooks (50,000 and counting!) of all skill levels before they appear in our magazines, websites, or books or on our television shows.
-This devoted cadre of cooks includes more than 15,000 young chefs who test our recipes developed for kids and families.
+When we say our recipes work, it’s because they have been tested by real home cooks (40,000 and counting!) of all skill levels before they appear in our magazines, websites, or books or on our television shows.
 All are welcome!
 Learn more about the one-of-a-kind program and sign up to join below.

 Join Our Community of Recipe Testers